 An oft told story about the young Seberg was of her joining the National Association for the Advancement of Colored People (NAACP) in 1953 at the age of 14… the same year Robert Rossen was broken by HUAC.
 Seberg’s father counseled his daughter not to join the civil rights group, fearing people would think she was a communist, but she mailed in her membership form nevertheless, telling her father she did not care what people thought.
 Seberg joined the NAACP two years before Rosa Parks refused to give up her seat on a bus to a white man in Montgomery, Alabama, an act that initiated the historic Montgomery Bus Boycott – a landmark campaign in the African-American Civil Rights Movement.

-The kangaroo courts of HUAC are generally remembered for extreme undemocratic methods, but they signified more than just a total abrogation of first and fifth amendment rights, they were an open assault on art and culture.
-Some of America’s best actors, writers, and film producers were silenced, blacklisted, and sentenced to prison.
+Some of America’s best actors, writers, and film producers were silenced, blacklisted, and sentenced to prison by HUAC.
 For at least a decade scores were barred from working, others never regained their footing.
-Hollywood was thoroughly purged of all those with “left-wing” views, and motion picture and television output generally became conformist, focusing on shallow, inconsequential, and non-controversial material.
-One could argue that the entertainment industry, even today, has never fully recovered from the repression.
+Hollywood was thoroughly purged of all those with left-wing views, and motion picture and television output generally focused on non-controversial material.

 It should be noted that in 1947, a freshman Republican Congressman from California named Richard M. Nixon accepted a seat on the House Un-American Activities Committee.
 He played an active, if not major role in HUAC, and formed a strong professional relationship with the director of the Federal Bureau of Investigation, J. Edgar Hoover.
 The FBI director shared files on American citizens with the Congressman, who became the 37th president of the U.S. in 1968.
-It would not be long before Nixon and Hoover implemented police state methods to crush dissent in the U.S., with Jean Seberg becoming one of their many victims.
+It would not be long before Nixon and Hoover implemented harsh methods to crush radical dissenters in the U.S., with Jean Seberg becoming one of their targets.

-1968 was an explosive year; the Tet offensive in Vietnam began in January as protests against President Johnson escalated in the U.S.; Martin Luther King Jr. was assassinated in Memphis, Tennessee on April 4; Senator Robert Kennedy was shot by an assassin at the Ambassador Hotel in Los Angeles and died on June 6.
-In August the Soviet Union invaded Czechoslovakia, meanwhile, Chicago police brutally attacked antiwar demonstrators protesting against the Democratic Party National Convention.
+1968 was an explosive year; the Tet offensive in Vietnam began in January as protests against President Johnson (a Democrat) escalated in the U.S.; Martin Luther King Jr. was assassinated in Memphis, Tennessee on April 4; Democratic Senator Robert Kennedy was shot by a Palestinian militant named Sirhan Sirhan at the Ambassador Hotel in Los Angeles, and died on June 6.
+In August the Soviet Union invaded Czechoslovakia, meanwhile, Chicago police attacked antiwar demonstrators protesting against the Democratic Party National Convention.
 In October just prior to the opening of the Olympic Games in Mexico City, government troops and police massacred hundreds of pro-democracy demonstrators in Mexico City’s Tlatelolco Square.
 Along with millions of others, Jean Seberg was no doubt reeling from these events, and she acted upon her outrage.

 Paint Your Wagon was released in 1969, however, the film did not make a return on its investment; much had changed in the world, and the public’s taste for musicals had diminished.
 The Hollywood production would be one of the era’s final musicals.
 It was in 1969 that Seberg’s left-wing political leanings came to the attention of the FBI.

 In 1968 President Nixon and J. Edgar Hoover gave their attention to quashing America’s new left, unleashing COINTELPRO (the FBI’s Counterintelligence Program) against dissident political groups and individuals.
-The objective of COINTELPRO was to “expose, disrupt, misdirect, discredit, or otherwise neutralize” (emphasis mine) opposition political groups.
-The use of the word “neutralize” is especially chilling here, since it was concurrently used by the CIA’s Phoenix Program in Vietnam (1965-1972).
-In that operation U.S. special forces “neutralized” suspected Viet Cong civilian sympathizers by way of capture, torture, and assassination; the operation killed some 26,369 alleged communists before the program ended in 1972.
+The objective of COINTELPRO was to “expose, disrupt, misdirect, discredit, or otherwise neutralize” opposition political groups.
+The use of the word “neutralize” is especially chilling, since it was concurrently used by the CIA’s Phoenix Program in Vietnam (1965-1972).
+In that operation U.S. special forces “neutralized” Viet Cong civilian sympathizers by way of capture, torture, and assassination; the operation killed some 26,369 communists before the program ended in 1972.

-The Black Panther Party advocated armed self-defense against racist attack and organized for socialism in the U.S. They created “Survival Programs” to serve the poverty-stricken black community - “pending revolution.”
+The Black Panther Party advocated armed self-defense against racist attacks and advocated organizing with non-blacks to achieve “revolutionary socialism” in America.
+“Pending revolution” they created free “survival programs” to serve the black community and demonstrate the professed glories of socialism.
 The Panthers set up “People’s Free Medical Clinics” that provided basic care and medical examinations for the needy.
 They set up free clinics in the black community to check for sickle cell anemia, the blood disorder that affects 1 out of 500 African-American children (something the U.S. government did not do until after 1972).